deepjavalibrary/djl-demo/docs/translators.md

     }
 ```

-Translators are typically attached to model predictors to integrate them easily with inference call flow.
+Translators are typically attached to model predictors in order to integrate them easily with inference call flow.

 ```java
 URLTranslator urlTranslator = new URLTranslator();